Tornadoes of 1979: April

 123 tornadoes were reported in the U.S. in April.

 April 10–12

 A large tornado outbreak also called "Terrible Tuesday", broke out in Texas and Oklahoma.
 Several deadly tornadoes occurred, including an F4 that decimated buildings in Wichita Falls, killing 42 people.
 An F2 tornado was notable for killing one person when it struck a mobile home park in Boonville, Indiana.
 A tornado killed three people in Lawton, Oklahoma.
 Overall, there were 58 deaths and over 2,000 injuries.

 May

 There were 112 tornadoes reported in the U.S. in May.

+May 18 (Dominican Republic)

+An F0 tornado went through San Francisco de Macoris destroying several homes and a stadium.

 June

 150 tornadoes were reported in the U.S. in June.

 June 28

 A small, but deadly outbreak of tornadoes broke out in Iowa and Minnesota, including an F4 that killed three people in Manson, Iowa.

 July

 132 tornadoes were reported in the U.S. in July.

 July 16

 An F3 tornado struck Cheyenne, Wyoming causing one fatality and 40 injuries.
 The tornado first to receive national attention by videotape as it ripped apart 500 homes.